BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 A sample header: `S9B`
 - The first character is the puzzle type.
 - The second character is the puzzle size (base 36).
-- The third character is the encoding version, a letter A...Z.
+- The third character is the encoding version, a letter A…Z.

 @Row {
     @Column {